PEEL this. PEEL that… Have you been told to use the PEEL paragraph structure but are unsure on how to actually use it?

 To find out more and get started with an inspirational English tutor and mentor, get in touch today or give us a ring on 1300 267 888!

-Maitreyi Kulkarni is a Content Writer at Art of Smart Education and is currently studying a Bachelor of Media and Communications (Public Relations and Social Media) at Macquarie University.
+Maitreyi Kulkarni has completed a Bachelor of Media and Communications (Public Relations and Social Media) at Macquarie University.
 She loves writing just about anything from articles to poetry, and has also had one of her articles published with the ABC.
 When she’s not writing up a storm, she can be found reading, bingeing sitcoms, or playing the guitar.